 Academic performance is a broad concept that can be characterized by several measures.
 An excellent overview of such measures is provided by York et al. (2015).
-We decided to focus on three different outcomes: AYP, CSE, and dropout.
+We decided to focus on three different outcomes: AYP, CSE, and drop-out.
 The three outcome measures were found to be correlated, reassuring that conclusions drawn across the different analyses are related and complementing.
-Though related, the outcomes are not exactly the same.
-In our opinion, a relationship between mental health disorders and the oddsof dropping out has a higher impact as compared to scoring lower on the AYP.
+Though related, the outcomes are not the same.
+In our opinion, a relationship between mental health disorders and the odds of dropping out has a higher impact as compared to scoring lower on the AYP.
 To be more specific, a student who scores 55% as compared to 65% might still find its way to the job market after graduating.
-Students who drop out of college will not (Ramsdal et al., 2018).
+Students who drop-out of college will not (Ramsdal et al., 2018).
 It is this loss of potential, due to mental health disorders, that should be avoided.
 Targeted measures can only take place when the underlying relationships between mental health and academic performance are known.

 In this perspective, we have looked at a very wide range of 13 mental health disorders, thereby providing valuable added information to the existing literature, which is often limited in the number of disorders or aspects of mental health that are included.
 In a first analysis, these disorders were regarded on an individual basis, using three types of regression models (depending on the type of outcome variable).
 For all outcomes, it was seen that especially ISUD, AEDS, BIP1, and SA were highly associated with academic performance.
-Even though not all of their effects were significant for the three outcome types, it was observed that suffering from at least one of these disorders had a negative impact on AYP, CSE, or dropout.
-For the latter, research continues to show that students with mental illness have two times higher odds of dropping out than students without mental illness (Hartley, 2010).
-This could be explained by the co-occurrence of certain mental disorders or by certain conditions having more impact than others.
+Even though not all of their effects were significant for the three outcome types, it was observed that suffering from at least one of these disorders had a negative impact on AYP, CSE, or drop-out.